SCIInstitute/ShapeWorks/BUILD.md

 cd build
 cmake <options> ..
 ```

+### Cmake Options

+Edit the cmake options to specify the paths for qmake, VXL, VTK, and ITK explicitly.

 - **On OSX/Linux**, you can use a GUI by running `ccmake` instead of `cmake`.
 - **On Windows**, you can use the CMake application.
-You might need to specify the paths for cmake, VXL, VTK, and ITK explicitly.
+You might need to specify the paths.

-### Cmake Options
 Required:
 ```
   -G<generator> (For example: -GXCode or -G"Visual Studio 16 2019" -Ax64)